-The beneficiaries of The Giving Circle are social purpose organisations working toward solving a variety of social challenges.
+The beneficiaries of The Giving Circle are social purpose organisations working toward solving a variety of social and environmental challenges facing Ireland today.
+The Giving Circle of Ireland is member-driven and does not accept unsolicited applications for funding.

 Ruhama is a Dublin-based NGO which works on a national level with women affected by prostitution and other forms of commercial sexual exploitation.
 Their services are comprehensive to meet the broad range of experiences of women affected by prostitution.